Fortytwo-Network/fortytwo-x402Escrow/SECURITY.md

 1. Affected contract/function.
 2. Reproduction steps or PoC.
-3. Impact assessment (fund loss, stuck funds, privilege escalation, etc.).
+3. Impact assessment (e.g., fund loss, stuck funds, privilege escalation, etc.).
-4. Suggested remediation if available.
+4. Suggested remediation, if available.

-You will receive acknowledgement as quickly as possible, and we will coordinate disclosure timing after a fix is prepared.
+You will receive an acknowledgement as quickly as possible, and we will coordinate disclosure timing after a fix is prepared.